Security

 Section titled “Authentication”Auth adapters

 Section titled “Auth adapters”NimbleBrain uses pluggable authentication adapters configured via instance.json in the work directory.
-Three adapters are available:
+The available adapters are:

 | Adapter | Use case | Configuration |